Wisconsin tourism industry scrambling to adjust to heavy financial losses due to COVID-19

 In early April, Meaney briefed more than 130 Wisconsin state legislators and their staff about COVID-19’s toll on the tourism industry and how lawmakers could help it lead the economic recovery.
 In a newsletter to businesses, she encouraged people to talk to their elected leaders about two proposals for “the kinds of action we need”: $2 million for a regional destination marketing organization grant program; and $3 million for co-op marketing grants.

-Later, she asked people to speak with their congressional representative about Paycheck Protection Program eligibility and to sign a letter of support for the Local Chamber, Tourism, and 501(c)(6) Protection Act of 2020.
+Later, she asked people to speak with their congressional representative about Paycheck Protection Program eligibility and to sign a letter of support for the Local Chamber, Tourism, and 501©(6) Protection Act of 2020.

-“This bill would allow all types of destination marketing organizations — including both 501(c)(6) and quasi-governmental entities with less than 300 employees — eligibility into the Paycheck Protection Program,” she said.
+“This bill would allow all types of destination marketing organizations — including both 501©(6) and quasi-governmental entities with less than 300 employees — eligibility into the Paycheck Protection Program,” she said.

 The Capitol Report is written by editorial staff at WisPolitics.com, a nonpartisan, Madison-based news service that specializes in coverage of government and politics, and is distributed for publication by members of the Wisconsin Newspaper Association.